About

 Who should apply?

-As the only medical school in Saskatchewan, the College of Medicine exists primarily to serve the residents of the province.
-As such, the vast majority of our seats are reserved for Saskatchewan residents.
+As the only medical school in Saskatchewan, the College of Medicine exists primarily to serve the population of the province.
+As such, the vast majority of our seats are reserved for students with a strong connection to the province.
+For a detailed breakdown of admitted applicants, please review our most recent admissions statistics document.
 Our school values diversity and we strive to have an incoming MD class that reflects the diversity of our province.

 Our Indigenous Admissions Pathway (IAP) is designed to support self-declared First Nations, Métis, and Inuit students from all over Canada to gain admission to Medicine.
 Our Diversity and Social Accountability Admissions Program provides applicants who have experienced a challenging socio-economic background an opportunity to enter the College.